ethereum-optimism/design-docs/security/fma-contract-version-upgrade.md

 - Introduced: v0.8.13
 - Fixed: v0.8.17
 - Explanation: Incorrect assumption that a storage write is redundant so the optimizer removes it.
 But this assumption can be wrong when the developer intended otherwise.
-A storage write is considered redundant when the storage slot is rewritten to written to twice within an execution context without that slot being read before the second write or execution unconditionally terminates before the slot is read again.
+A storage write is considered redundant when the storage slot is written to twice within an execution context without that slot being read before the second write or execution unconditionally terminates before the slot is read again.
   This bug can only occur if a contract contains pattern:
   - A storage write.
 Note that the write may still be removed even if it happens only conditionally or within a call to a function that ends up being inlined.
   - A call to a function that conditionally terminates using inline assembly as described above, but also has a different code path that returns to the caller.